Media Types

 layout: “default”

-With the default layout you can configure the following properties:
+With the default layout you can configure the following options:

 openActionLabel